Jeff Caster

-Jeff Caster (11 August 1958 – 3 January 2015) is an American film and television actor.
-He has appeared in many films and television series in both Europe and Australia.
-His film appearances include in Running Scared (2006), and his noteworthy TV appearances are in Frank Herbert's Dune (2000), Anne Frank: The Whole Story (2001) and Death Row (2001).
+Jeff Caster (11 August 1958 – 3 January 2016) was an American film and television actor.
+He had appeared in many films and television series in both Europe and Australia.
+His film appearances included in Running Scared (2006), and his noteworthy TV appearances are in Frank Herbert's Dune (2000), Anne Frank: The Whole Story (2001) and Death Row (2001).

-Caster has lived in Germany since 1995.
-He has founded two actors groups in Germany: The Re-Actors Studio, and Hamburg's English Alternative Theater (H.E.A.T.).
-He is the son of John and Marjorie Caster.
-He is married to Kathleen Caster and they have two children.
+Caster had lived in Germany since 1995.
+He had founded two actors groups in Germany: The Re-Actors Studio, and Hamburg's English Alternative Theater (H.E.A.T.).
+He was the son of John and Marjorie Caster.
+He was married to Kathleen Caster and they had two children.
+He died on 3 January 2025 in KU Med Center.